threefoldtechprojects/goldchain/specs/backend_integration.md

 ### Address Authorization
 ![Address authorization](Authorize_Addresses.svg)

+This is the logical flow.
+Technically it is more secure to put the process with the key for signing the authorization transaction on a seperate container that has no entrypoint from the outside.

  ## Weight Account system

  The blockchain is master and there are reports available through an explorer ran on NBH systems to update the Weight account system balances.